jimlawton/rust-playground/README.md

 - [Borrow checking, RC, GC, and the Eleven Other Memory Safety Approaches](https://verdagon.dev/grimoire/grimoire).
 - [The search for easier safe systems programming](https://www.sophiajt.com/search-for-easier-safe-systems-programming/) - this article describes a new language called [June](https://github.com/sophiajt/june), Rust-like, but with simpler semantics.
 - [Rust error handling cheat-sheet](https://gist.github.com/e-t-u/70f25d4566468adc43a4df43667cedb6).

+## Containers

+- [First steps with Docker + Rust](https://dev.to/rogertorres/first-steps-with-docker-rust-30oi) - a useful article on getting a Rust multi-stage build working, this can give you an image size of about 100MB.
+- https://dev.to/mattdark/rust-docker-image-optimization-with-multi-stage-builds-4b6c - a newer article, which mentions distroless, haven't tried this, but it might be a better option than Alpine/MUSL.
+- [Creating Lightweight Docker Images with Rust](https://medium.com/@pabloperezaradros/creating-lightweight-docker-images-with-rust-0db47cb014a9) - this article uses Alpine.

 ### Test